BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: Related Work

 \section{Related Work}

-Many works have been done on improving aspects of LIME: Authors of \cite{shi_modified_2020} modify the perturbed sampling method of LIME to cope with the correlation between features.
-RL-LIM \cite{Yoon_rllime_2019} employs reinforcement learning to select a subset of perturbed samples to train the local surrogate model.
-MAPLE \cite{plumb_model_2018} uses local linear regressors along with random forests that determines weights of perturbed instances to optimise the local linear model.
-Both DLIME \cite{zafer_dlime_2019} and ALIME \cite{shankara_alime_2019} share the similar concern with us on the inconsistency of repeated explanations.
+Several prior works aim at improving aspects of LIME: \citep{shi_modified_2020} modify the perturbed sampling method of LIME to cope with the correlation between features.
+RL-LIM \citep{Yoon_rllime_2019} employs reinforcement learning to select a subset of perturbed samples to train the local surrogate model.
+MAPLE \citep{plumb_model_2018} uses local linear regressors along with random forests that determines weights of perturbed instances to optimise the local linear model.
+Both DLIME \citep{zafer_dlime_2019} and ALIME \citep{shankara_alime_2019} share the similar concern with us on the inconsistency of repeated explanations.
 DLIME replaces the random perturbation with deterministic methods and ALIME employs an auto-encoder as a better weighting function for the local surrogate model.
-While, BayLIME seeks inherently different solutions in a Bayesian way which has the unique advantage of embedding prior knowledge (thus direct experimental comparisons between them are not sensible -- prior knowledge plays an important role in BayLIME that cannot be represented by other two methods).
-Moreover, BayLIME can deal with strict efficiency constraints, while DLIME and ALIME cannot.
+In comparison to these, BayLIME seeks inherently different solutions in a Bayesian way which has the unique advantage of embedding prior knowledge (thus direct experimental comparisons between them are not sensible -- prior knowledge plays an important role in BayLIME that cannot be represented by other two methods).
+Moreover, BayLIME can deal with strict efficiency constraints (i.e., with small perturbed sample size $n$) and may improve explanation fidelity as well, while DLIME and ALIME cannot.

-To the best of our knowledge, the only model-agnostic XAI technique with a Bayesian flavour is in \cite{guo_explaining_2018}, which aims at deriving generalised insights for a ML model through a \emph{global} approximation (by a Bayesian non-parametric regression mixture model with multiple elastic nets).
-That approach can only fit conjugate priors empirically from data, and normally requires a large sample size for the inference of the large number of model parameters.
-By contrast, BayLIME is the first to exploit informative priors for better consistency and robustness to kernel settings.
+To the best of our knowledge, the only two model-agnostic XAI techniques with a Bayesian flavour are in \citep{guo_explaining_2018,slack_how_2020}.
+The former derives generalised insights for an AI model through a \emph{global} approximation (by a Bayesian non-parametric regression mixture model with multiple elastic nets).
+It fits conjugate priors from data, and normally requires a large sample size for the inference on a large number of model parameters. \cite{slack_how_2020}, in an approach developed independently from BayLIME, uses the posterior credible intervals to determine an ideal sample size $n$.
+In contrast to both, BayLIME is the first to \textit{exploit prior knowledge} for better consistency, robustness to kernel settings and explanation fidelity.